Njörðr

-In Norse mythology, Njörðr (Old Norse: Njǫrðr) is a god among the Vanir.
-Njörðr, father of the deities Freyr and Freyja by his unnamed sister, was in an ill-fated marriage with the goddess Skaði, lives in Nóatún and is associated with the sea, seafaring, wind, fishing, wealth, and crop fertility.
+In Norse mythology, Njörðr (Old Norse: Njǫrðr) is a god associated with the sea, navigation, fishing, wind, wealth, and crop fertility.
+He is the father of the deities Freyr and Freyja by his unnamed twin sister, and had an unhappy marriage with the goddess Skaði.
+Lives in Nóatún and is a member of the Vanir.

 Njörðr is attested in the Poetic Edda, compiled in the 13th century from earlier traditional sources, the Prose Edda, written in the 13th century by Snorri Sturluson, in euhemerized form as a beloved mythological early king of Sweden in Heimskringla, also written by Snorri Sturluson in the 13th century, as one of three gods invoked in the 14th century Hauksbók ring oath, and in numerous Scandinavian place names.
 Veneration of Njörðr survived into the 18th or 19th century Norwegian folk practice, where the god is recorded as Njor and thanked for a bountiful catch of fish.

 Njörðr has been the subject of an amount of scholarly discourse and theory, often connecting him with the figure of the much earlier attested Germanic goddess Nerthus, the hero Hadingus, and theorizing on his formerly more prominent place in Norse paganism due to the appearance of his name in numerous place names.
 Njörðr is sometimes modernly anglicized as Njord, Njoerd, or Njorth.